devmangel/devmangel/README.md

 # !Hey, soy Miguel!

-I'm Colombian, living abroad in the Middle East, creator of [ProductosAI](https://app.productos-ai.com/) The First AI Agents Factory in the World for Customer Services and Sales for LatAm.
+I'm living abroad in the Middle East, creator of [ProductosAI](https://app.productos-ai.com/) The First AI Agents Factory in the World for Customer Services and Sales for LatAm.
 Also helping [Whaber](https://whaber.ai/), an AI super agent on WhatsApp.

 - 🔭 Currently working on PAI (ProductosAI) and Whaber involving **AI, Web Development, Cloud, Automation**.
 - 🌱 Learning more about **AI, DevOps and Scalability**.